-The bipolar depression is sometimes mismanaged due to uncertain conditions and can lead to more issues.
+Bipolar depression is sometimes mismanaged due to uncertain conditions and can lead to more issues.
 Therefore it is necessary to make it clear to the doctor.

 Bipolar depression affects about 2% of the population.

-Cyclothymic disorder is a mild form of a bipolar depression.
+Cyclothymic disorder is a mild form of bipolar depression.
 A person suffers chronic fluctuating moods for at least 2 years.
 It involves periods of hypomania which is a moderate condition of mania) and periods of depressive symptoms but with short periods (maximum two months) of normal condition between.

 The symptoms duration are less severe, shorter and not regular.
 Therefore it doesn’t fit the major depression or bipolar disorder criteria.